Yash-S07/Pricing-Asian-option-using-Monte-Carlo/README.md

 ## Example Results

 Running the engine demonstrates the power of the ML-enhanced approach.
 The output clearly shows that the variance of the control variate estimator is significantly lower than that of the standard Monte Carlo estimator, often achieving a **variance reduction of over 65%**.
-This means a far more stable and accurate price can be achieved with the same number of simulations.
+This means a far more stable and accurate price can be achieved with the higher number of simulations.

 ```
 --- Results Comparison ---